 Good odds exist that you'll spot birds if you come prepared.
 Bring a bird guide, notebook, and pair of binoculars.
 Take the time to observe even the most common birds, such as Steller's jay, American robin, or dark-eyed junco, and note the subtle nuances in a bird's flight pattern or vocalization.
 Listen for the bird's song or call--long trills or short chips--made to attract a mate, declare a territory, identify family members, or announce the presence of a predator.
 The complexity of songs is something ornithologists are yet to unravel because it appears that different species learn to vocalize in surprisingly different ways.
 Some know songs at birth; some require tutoring; and some improvise to build their repertoire.
 And, the more time you spend observing, the greater chance you have of seeing more rare birds, like the pine grosbeak, sooty grouse, or black-backed woodpecker.

 In Yosemite, there are many opportunities to go birding.
 Join a Yosemite Conservancy birdwatching outing, led by an expert birder, who usually includes visits to some of the park's best birding hotspots.
-Or, stop by the Visitors center in Yosemite Valley or Tuolumne Meadows to inquire about joining a ranger-led wildlife walk.
+Or, check the Yosemite Guide for program offerings.
+Each year we have an annual Christmas Bird Count as another option to go birding in the park.
 If you join a group of bird enthusiasts for the first time, plan to take your time because birders are not a fast-moving group.
 A group of birders can spend hours in a small section of a meadow identifying birds.
 In the summer, patience can pay off when a songbird carrying food to a nest leaves you spellbound by the sight of tiny little babies with gaping wide-open mouths accepting a food-delivery.
 Most songbirds need two weeks to incubate their young and another two weeks before the young are ready to leave the nest.